SWhitehorn/personal-site/README.md

 # Personal site

-A basic personal website, created with Astro.
+A basic personal website, created with Astro, styled with Tailwind, and deployed on Netlify.

 ## 🧞 Commands

 All commands are run from the root of the project, from a terminal: